wbamberg/bootbonnet/src/posts/elfin-lakes.md

 ![Red Heather toilet](/images/elfin-lakes/red-heather-toilet.jpg)

-And here's what it looked like in May 2011:
+And here's what it looked like in April 2011:

 ![Red Heather toilet in the snow](/images/elfin-lakes/red-heather-toilet-snow.jpg)